 Sources: “The Russian Recovery,” John Erickson, History of the Second World War Magazine, 1970s

 “The Moscow Counterblow,” Marshal Zhukov, History of the Second World War Magazine, 1970s

-The Soviet Air Force in World War II, Edited by Ray Wagner, Translated by Leland Fetzer, Doubleday & Co., Inc., Garden City, NY, 1973
+The Soviet Air Force in World War II, Edited by Ray Wagner, Translated by Leland Fetzer, Doubleday & Co, Inc., Garden City, New York, 1973